publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt6/m__us_usc_t29_s1453.md

     (c) __Effective date__

-        An election described in subsection (a) of this section shall be treated as being effective as of September 26, 1980.
+        An election described in subsection (a) shall be treated as being effective as of September 26, 1980.

 ([Pub.
 L. 93–406, title IV][/us/pl/93/406/tIV], § 4303, as added [Pub.
 L. 96–364, title I][/us/pl/96/364/tI], § 108(f), Sept.
 26, 1980, [94 Stat.
 1270][/us/stat/94/1270].)